 When the Doors Were Shut.
-In John 20:19, page 1696, we read that on the first day of the week, Resurrection Sunday, the disciples had gathered together and shut the door for fear of the Jews.
+In John 20:19, we read that on the first day of the week, Resurrection Sunday, the disciples had gathered together and shut the door for fear of the Jews.
 As they hid in fear, Jesus appeared and stood in their midst and said to them, “Peace be with you” (“Εἰρήνη ὑμῖν“).
 We need to keep in mind the different ways that Jesus convinced different people that He had risen from the dead, and also taught them about their new mission in life.

 He Showed Them His Hands and His Side.
-In John 20:20, page 1696, we read about the first post-resurrection appearance to the ten disciples.
+In John 20:20, we read about the first post-resurrection appearance to the ten disciples.
 As soon as He greeted them, Jesus showed them both His hands and His side.
 They rejoiced when they saw the Lord.
 Jesus always loves to make people rejoice in Him.
 He always cares about boosting your mood and spiritual power in joy.

 I Also Send You.
-In John 20:21, page 1696, we read that Jesus again said: “Peace be with you;” One of things I love most about Jesus is the way He is all about peace in my life.
+In John 20:21, we read that Jesus again said: “Peace be with you;”.
+One of the things I love most about Jesus is the way He is all about peace in my life.
 At this moment of fear about the Jews, and the doubts about His resurrection, we see Jesus appear and bid His disciples peace.
 Jesus always cares about how I feel, and He loves to bring peace into my troubled heart.
 Not only did He bid them peace again, but He also commissioned them.
 Jesus in short words told them that just as the Father had sent Him into the world, so He sends His disciples (us) into the world.
 Directly tied to sending the disciples, He also promised them the gift of the Holy Spirit.

 So we begin to learn about the Post-Resurrection Ministry of Jesus.